Kilt, Stewart Royal tartan

 A 4-yard too short PV kilt

-In 2014, I ordered the kilt from an American vendor who, back then, might have been one of first to offer cheap kilts, probably made in Pakistan, in individual lengths.
-I wanted mine to be to the short side and ordered it 20" or 51 cm long.
+In 2014, I ordered the kilt from an American vendor who, by then, might have been one of the first to offer inexpensive kilts, probably made in Pakistan, in individual lengths.
+I wanted mine to be on the short side and ordered it 20" or 51 cm long.
 That I got.

-However, the main problem with this, my special kilt for ‘outdoor sports', is not the length but the overall quality.
-Sewing is fine but the tartan does not look quite like Stewart Black.
-The texture of the fabric is loose and coarse and there are spots where the different colours tend to end up in black.
-Further it peels more than average, so don’t wear a sporran.
+However, the main problem with this kilt for ‘outdoor sports' is not the length but the overall quality.
+Sewing is fine, but the tartan does not look quite like Stewart Black.
+The texture of the fabric is loose and coarse, and there are spots where the different colours tend to end up black.
+This kilt will also peel more than average, so it is advisable not to wear a sporran with it.

-One more thing: the straps are really bad.
-Again, an example where two higher quality straps and buckles had been better than three mediocre ones.
+One more thing: the straps are extremely bad.
+Again, an example where two higher-quality straps and buckles had been better than three mediocre ones.

-I don’t remember the name of the vendor but I’m sure, he is not among those listed on the links pages.
-And, of course, the quality of his kilts could very well have been improved since then.
+I don’t, for sure, remember the vendor’s name, but I have an idea who it was, and he is not on the links pages.
+Hopefully, the quality of his kilts has improved since then.